Want to start saving money on your groceries? You’ve come to the right place. Here’s a round up of all my best posts for cutting down your food bill.

 If your looking for ways to start saving money on your groceries then the following posts are for you;

-I spent the whole of last year spending just £50 a month on my groceries and have continued that budget into this year as well.
+I spent the whole of 2016 spending just £50 a month on my groceries and have continued that budget into 2017 as well.
 Yes, it is a challenge and occasionally we do overspend but it has made us so much more aware of our spending.
-We account for every single item we pick up and put in out trolley or basket.
+We account for every single item we pick up and put in our trolley or basket.

 One of the biggest ways I save on my weekly shop is by buying food that has been reduced as it is short dated.
 There are so many more benefits to this besides just saving money.